 Or NY Robbery Lawyers have handled thousands of criminal cases, and have successfully had many violent felony charges reduced to misdemeanors, or had them dismissed entirely.
 We has obtained a verdict of not guilty for a variety of violent charges that would have resulted in sentences of decades, and sometimes life in prison.

 Mayo Bartlett has extensive experience in Westchester County Criminal Courts, and he is familiar with every aspect of handling Robberies and other felony cases from arraignment and bail applications, through motion practice, discovery and trial.
 Our Westchester NY Robbery Defense Lawyers are members of a criminal defense team that works frequently with private investigators and forensic experts to provide you with the best defense.

 Mayo Bartlett has handled robbery cases for 3 decades as a prosecutor as well as a Robbery Defense Lawyer.
-As a Robbery Defense Lawyer in Westchester New York, Mayo Bartlett is very familiar with the unique considerations that must be taken into account when defending these serious violent felonies.
-As a Westchester robbery defense lawyer, Mayo Bartlett has successfully represented numerous clients charged with robbery.
+As a Robbery Defense Lawyer in New York, Mayo Bartlett is very familiar with the unique considerations that must be taken into account when defending these serious violent felonies.
+As a Robbery Defense Lawyer, Mayo Bartlett has successfully represented numerous clients charged with robbery.
 He has frequently been able to resolve robbery charges with misdemeanors, violations, or actual dismissals, and he has often been able to resolve these case with no jail for his clients.

 New York Robbery Cases